 - ½ teaspoon black pepper

-- 1 teaspoon season salt
+- ½ teaspoon salt

 - Fry potato pancakes until crispy and brown on each side.
-It will take about 3-4 minutes.
+It will take about 3-4 minutes per batch.

 Serve with a dollop of sour cream or our accidental apple sauce.